tileshq/tiles-notebook/README.md

 # Tiles Notebook

-A new notebook interface for making personal software.
-Technicaly it's a local-first MCP client with notebook interface.
+Tiles is a notebook interface that makes working with AI agents easier.
+It's a multiplayer, offline-first expereince based on MCP with support for generating widgets/artifacts.
+Our vision is to make personal software ubiquitous in the future.

 ## Project Structure